 Motor vehicle collisions, including tractor-trailer accidents, make up nearly half of all personal injury claims in civil court.
 Other common personal injury cases include the following:

 Civil lawsuits must establish that a defendant’s negligent actions caused the plaintiff to sustain verifiable damages, which legal counsel can prove using concrete evidence.
-A seasoned McAllen attorney could answer questions and help prepare an injury case to file with the court.
+A seasoned McAllen injury lawyer could answer questions and help prepare a personal injury case to file with the court.

 Damages in Personal Injury Cases